V. I. P. (1997 film): Production

 Pooja Kumar was the first choice for a lead actress role, but walked out of the project due to date issues.
 Producer Thanu then approached Laila, who was left unimpressed when the producer asked her to consider changing her stage name to Pooja, as the invitations for the film had already been printed.
 Laila also revealed her unawareness of Rambha also being a part of the film.
 Laila subsequently dropped out of the project, wanting to make her Tamil debut in a film where she played the sole heroine.

-The film consequently marked the debut of actress Simran in Tamil films, with V.I.P and her other film, Once More both releasing on 4 July 1997.
+The film consequently marked the debut of actress Simran in Tamil films, with V. I .P. and her other film, Once More both releasing on 4 July 1997.
 Simran had earlier rejected Tamil films including Bharathiraja's proposed Siragugal Murivathillai, and had garnered popularity in the Tamil film industry prior to the release of her first film.
-She worked on V.I.P alongside her commitments for Once More, Nerrukku Ner (1997) and Poochudava (1997).
+She worked on V. I. P. alongside her commitments for Once More, Nerrukku Ner (1997) and Poochudava (1997).
 The project also became the first Indian film to have a trailer released online.

 Soundtrack

-The music was composed by Ranjit Barot, with lyrics written by Vairamuthu, Arivumathi and Palani Bharathi.
+The music was composed by Ranjit Barot.
 Thanu in an interview for Maalai Malar in 2013 revealed that both Ranjit Barot and Shankar Mahadevan were initially chosen as composers; however Shankar left the film due to creative differences but tuned two songs "Minnal Oru Kodi" and "Netru No No".

 Release and reception

 V. I. P. was released on 4 July 1997.
 The film did above average business but ended up being a success at the box office, owing to the substantial size of the budget.
-Thirumalai Balaji of Indolink described the film as "probably the feel good movie of the year thus far", adding that "this movie is important as its probably the coming of age for Prabhu Deva.
-He has definitely matured since his Kadhalan days and shows a lot more restraint and a little flair for comedy.
-Thankfully, not much is required from Abbas or Simran in the acting department."
-R.P.R. of Kalki wrote that the team have carefully planned to give a film that is completely fun without pain.
-There will be no cheating in the yield.
+R. P. R. of Kalki wrote that the team have carefully planned to give a film that is completely fun without pain; there will be no cheating in the yield.
+K. N. Vijiyan of New Straits Times wrote, "If you don't take the storyline too seriously, you will probably enjoy the movie better".